LikiPiki/taskwarriorExtension/doc/content/_index.md

 - colorfull output

 ## Installation
 If you have got Golang installed on your machine, use this command.
-Else, see instructions in [Documentation](https://likipiki.github.io/taskwarriorExtension/#installation)

 ```console
 go install github.com/likipiki/taskwarriorExtension ./cmd/tj
 ```

+If you have not `Go` installed on your machine, you can use binary executable files from the [release section](https://github.com/LikiPiki/taskwarriorExtension/releases).
+Or you can build this utility [manually](https://likipiki.github.io/taskwarriorExtension/docs/development/#building).

 ## Avaliable commands
 - `tj tree [project-name]` -- show project and subprojects tasks like tree